-Affected: IC 4-21.5-3; IC 12-15-15-1; IC 12-15-15-11; IC 12-15-21-3; IC 12-25; IC 16-18-2-179; IC 16-21-2; IC 16-21-10-3; IC 16-21-10-21; IC 16-28-15-14
+Affected: IC 4-21.5-3; IC 12-15-15-1; IC 12-15-15-11; IC 12-15-21-3; IC 12-25; IC 16-18-2-179; IC 16-21-2; IC 16-21-10

 Sec.
-7. (a) Effective through the time periods referenced in IC 16-21-10-21 and IC 16-28-15-14, the office shall collect an inpatient hospital assessment fee (HAF) from each inpatient hospital that:
+7. (a) Effective through June 30, 2019, the office shall collect an inpatient hospital assessment fee (HAF) from each inpatient hospital that:

-(1) meets the definition set forth in IC 16-18-2-179(b); and

-- (2) is licensed under either: - (A) IC 16-21-2 as an acute care hospital; or - (B) IC 12-25 as a private psychiatric hospital. - (b) The inpatient hospital assessment fee applies to inpatient days from each eligible hospital's most recent cost report on file with the office as of the last day of February preceding the HAF period, as defined in subsection (c).
+- (1) meets the definition set forth in IC 16-18-2-179(b); and - (2) is licensed under either: - (A) IC 16-21-2 as an acute care hospital; or - (B) IC 12-25 as a private psychiatric hospital. - (b) The inpatient hospital assessment fee applies to inpatient days from each eligible hospital's most recent cost report on file with the office as of the last day of February preceding the HAF period, defined in subsection (c).
 Cost report data will be adjusted as follows: - (1) To account for fiscal years other than twelve (12) months. - (2) To exclude hospitals that have closed.

-Hospitals that are newly licensed in each HAF period that do not have a cost report on file with the office as of the last day of February preceding the HAF period, as defined in subsection (c), shall be excluded from the assessment fee.
+Hospitals that are newly licensed in each HAF period that do not have a cost report on file with the office as of the last day of February preceding the HAF period, defined in subsection (c), shall be excluded from the assessment fee.
 For hospitals that are not certified for participation in the Medicaid program under Title XIX of the federal Social Security Act (42 U.S.C.
 1396 et seq.) and that do not have a cost report on file, information for computing the assessment fee will be obtained from the hospital by the office or its designee.
-For purposes of computing the assessment fee, the total number of inpatient hospital days shall include days for sub-providers, employee discount days, and labor and delivery days.
-Days on which services are provided to patients residing outside Indiana shall be excluded from the assessment fee.
+For purposes of computing the assessment fee, the total number of inpatient hospital days shall include days for subproviders, employee discount days, and labor and delivery days.
+Days on which services are provided to patients residing outside of Indiana shall be excluded from the assessment fee.